paraswaykole/slashbase/README.md

 Slashbase is an open-source in-browser database IDE for your dev/data workflows.
 Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts, right from your browser.
 Supports PostgreSQL and MongoDB.

-It's written in Golang and Nextjs React Framework.
+It's written in Golang and Nextjs React Framework and runs as a single binary.

 ## Features